 Just about every level of mathematics, not to mention chemistry and physics, seems to Continue reading Word Problems… !#$%@;*!!

-1) I prefer the study guide published by The College Board (it can be found at Amazon: “The Official SAT Study Guide, 2nd edition” or ““) as it contains good scoring guides and is published by the authors of the test.
+1) For the SAT, I prefer the study guide published by The College Board (it can be found at Amazon: “The Official SAT Study Guide, 2nd edition” or ““) as it contains good scoring guides and is published by the authors of the test.

 2) Most formulas needed to answer SAT questions will be given at the start of the test section.
 Overall, it is more important to know how to use a formula than it is to memorize it.
 In studying for the SAT, focus on understanding the mathematics instead of memorizing facts or formulas.